NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/EchoVolumeRenderUI/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Update and polish the module's interface to make it easier to use
+Update and polish the module's interface to make it more intuitive for clinical users.
-1. Update the parameters to make them more intuitive for users

 ## Approach and Plan